 Have you opened your bottom drawer lately, only to find a small ziplock filled with weed you bought so long ago that you can’t even remember how long it’s been there?
 How do you know if it’s still good to smoke?
 What should you look for?
-Does weed get moldy and go bad?
+Does weed get mouldy and go bad?
 If you’re asking yourself any of these questions or something related, you’re going to want to continue reading on.
-We’ll clear up all of the doubts you may have about storage of your weed including it’s ideal shelf life, how to examine it for mold, and much more!
+We’ll clear up all of the doubts you may have about the storage of your weed, including its ideal shelf life, how to examine it for mould, and much more!

-Recently there have been reported deaths related to contamination of cannabis with a dangerous mold; these findings are not to be taken lightly.
-If you suspect mold on your weed, you should take these findings seriously and examine your product more thoroughly.
-Failure to examine your weed could be potentially dangerous to your health if it has in fact been contaminated with mold.
-Mold contains mycotoxins and endotoxins which together provide a dangerous combination and could negatively affect your health.
+Recently there have been reported deaths related to contamination of cannabis with a dangerous mould; these findings are not to be taken lightly.
+If you suspect mould on your weed, you should take these findings seriously and thoroughly examine your product.
+Failure to examine your weed could be potentially dangerous to your health if it has, in fact, been contaminated with mould.
+Mould contains mycotoxins and endotoxins, which together provide a dangerous combination and could negatively affect your health.

 See #4 in our FAQ to find out more about these toxins.

 How long does weed last?
 Under ideal conditions, many say that weed can last anywhere from 1 week to 6 months or longer, depending on the storage method.
-Now, we wouldn’t necessarily suggest keeping your weed that long but if for some reason you have a bulk amount that can’t be consumed quickly, then looking into storage options which allow you to keep it longer will be essential.
+Now, we wouldn’t necessarily suggest keeping your weed that long, but if for some reason you have a bulk amount that you can’t consume quickly, then looking into storage options that allow you to keep it longer will be essential.

-Air is one of Cannabis’s worst enemies when it comes to drying out or becoming moldy.
-Take a look following the section on Examining Your Weed For Mold, where we’ll share some storage options for preventing mold growth.
+Air is one of Cannabis’s worst enemies when it comes to drying out or becoming mouldy.
+Take a look at the section on Examining Your Weed For Mold, where we’ll share some storage options for preventing mould growth.

 Examining Your Weed For Mold